 made during an excursion organised by the trader with the aim or effect of selling goods or services to the consumer

-However, a business which visits a consumer’s home and later sends a contract or quotation for the consumer to decide upon sometime later won’t enter into an off-premises contract unless situation (b) is applicable (ie the customer has made the offer, which is probably unusual).
+However, a business that visits a consumer’s home and later sends a contract or quotation for the consumer to decide upon sometime later won’t enter into an off-premises contract unless situation (b) is applicable (ie the customer has made the offer, which is probably unusual).
 This will be relevant for home-improvement businesses.
 Though it may sound strange, such a contract would be an on-premises contract by default.

 If you are making off-premises sales, Ask a lawyer for the appropriate terms and conditions, as the Rocket Lawyer terms and conditions do not currently cover off-premises contracts.

-A distance sale contract is one that is finalised without any face to face contact, for example by internet, mail order, phone or television.
+A distance sale contract is one that is finalised without any face-to-face contact, for example by internet, mail order, phone or television.

 Rocket Lawyer offers template distance terms and conditions for distance sales via the internet only.
-If you are selling goods by some other means – eg by phone – Ask a lawyer for help in drafting appropriate terms and conditions.
+If you are selling goods by some other means (eg by phone), Ask a lawyer for help in drafting appropriate terms and conditions.

 If you have any problem deciding where your contract is concluded, Ask a lawyer.